 As an employer you can pay for glasses for your employees without them being taxed on the benefit, but again only if the glasses are specifically for monitor or screen work.

 Eye tests will also be tax deductible for the self employed, provided the test is required for use of a computer monitor or other screen.

 For employers, again if you pay for your employee’s eye test there will be no benefit tax for them if the test is required for use of a computer monitor or other screen.
 Please note that if an employee requests that you pay for his eye test because he or she uses a monitor or screen then legally you have to pay for the test.

 In truth there are a lot of expenses that qualify for tax relief – it’s just knowing what you can and can’t claim!

 Finally – what about hearing aids?
-Well the good news is that if you are a sole trader you can claim tax relief on hearing aids, or any other disability aids, against your business profits.
+Well the good news is that if you are a sole trader you may be able to claim tax relief on hearing aids, or any other disability aids, against your business profits.
 The tax rules state that if the expense is incurred wholly and exclusively for your business then you can have tax relief for it.
 So if you need a hearing aid just for your work – say you work in a noisy environment and need help to hear on the phone, but your hearing is sufficient for everyday life, then the cost of the hearing aid would be tax deductible.
 Additionally, if you have a VAT registered business, you can claim back the VAT paid on the equipment.

-Likewise, hearing aids or similar disability equipment provided by companies to their employees will qualify for full corporate tax relief without incurring any additional tax for that staff member.
+For employees hearing aids or similar disability equipment provided by companies will qualify for full corporate tax relief without incurring any additional tax for that staff member.
 Don’t forget, the VAT can be reclaimed if the business is VAT registered.

 If you are a client of Friend & Grant and would like more information about tax relief on glasses or hearing aids contact Jan Friend in our tax team.